kyma-incubator/compass/docs/system-broker/flows.md

 # System Broker Flows

-The System Broker is an [Open Service Broker API](https://www.openservicebrokerapi.org/) compliant component, which provides access to applications (systems) credentials for OSB platforms.
+The System Broker is an [Open Service Broker API](https://www.openservicebrokerapi.org/) (OSB) compliant component, which provides access to applications (systems) credentials for OSB platforms.

 ## Broker Catalog
-The OSB catalog contains services, and their plans.
-Compass represents applications as services, and their bundles as plans - that way, one can requests credentials for a specific bundle.
+The OSB catalog contains services and their plans.
+Compass represents applications as services and their bundles as plans.
+This way, you can requests credentials for a specific bundle.

 ### Specifications
-URLs pointing to the specifications API are included in the OSB plan metadata as part of the catalog response.
-Specifications API returns a single JSON, XML, or YAML document containing the specification of the API, or event definition defined by the specified query parameters.
+URLs that point to the specifications API are included in the OSB plan metadata as part of the catalog response.
+Specifications API returns a single JSON, XML, or YAML document that contains the specification of the API, or event definition defined by the specified query parameters.

 Example link to a specifications file:
  `https://compass-gateway.kyma.local/broker/specifications?app_id=53acc071-42ec-4561-962d-bf3dbc286cb7&bundle_id=b2bb4664-930b-491f-a922-8ac586ec84f9&definition_id=0c17b77e-530b-47d8-a23f-ad462ed4ee0a`